domapic/domapic-controller/README.md

 -----------------------------------------------------------------
 Use the next api key to register services: 6hka5b0jnT9HOMJjUNquqOLneFGxYYtfOygguKoACUIviRvTJLV4IzglcybePQLB
 -----------------------------------------------------------------
-2018-09-29 19:35:56.878: [controller] [WARN] Caution.
-Starting server without ssl protocol.
-Use it only in secured and trusted networks
 2018-09-29 19:35:56.885: [controller] [info] Server started and listening at port 3000
 ```

-Copy the provided api key and place it in a safe place, and use it later when starting your Domapic Services, in order to allow them to automatically register themself in the controller and connect with it.
+Copy the provided api key and place it in a safe place, and use it later when starting your Domapic Services (plugins or modules), in order to allow them to automatically register themself into the controller and connect with it.

 ### Stop and restart